AlbertHender/Ranked_Bot/README.md

 # Installation
 - Download this repository
 - Craete a discord bot in the discord developer portal and get the token
-- Create an .env file and put the token inside
+- Create an config.env file and put the token inside
 - run the script
 - done!